alianza/portfolio-v2/content/projects/2021-11-06_rockstars.md

 endDate: 2021-11-09
 thumbnail: /assets/rockstars.webp
 type: Professional
-description: his project was a learning experience and a good example of how to use Next.js.
+description: This project was a learning experience and a good example of how to use Next.js.
 This project demonstrates how to use Next.js to render static web pages from an external data source.
 The application allows you to search for rockstars and their songs.
 The application is inspired by the Front-End Tech